aventurino13/service-catalog/README.md

     - Deactivates all other versions for service id so that there is only one active version for a given service.
 In the real world we would probably want to have more than one active version for backwards compatability but I wanted to add some business logic and play with the TYPE orm queries so I added this here.
     - Returns a 404 if no service is found for given service id
     - Returns service with all versions including newly added version
-  - Curl: `curl --location --request POST 'http://localhost:3000/service-catalog/version' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'serviceId=<serviceId>' --data-urlencode 'version=<nnewVersionNumber>'`
+  - Curl: `curl --location --request POST 'http://localhost:3000/service-catalog/version' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'serviceId=<serviceId>' --data-urlencode 'version=<newVersionNumber>'`

 - Get Service by Id ( /service-catalog/id/[id] )